ad-world/ad-world/README.md

 ## 📈 Currently working on...
 * Rebuilding the pension transaction system at OMERS
 * Working on Music Sessions Reimagined (JAMS), a rebuild of my project titled "Music Sessions" in TypeScript.
+* Rebuilding the UW MathSoc website and internal systems.

 ## 🔧 Things I can work with...
 #### Languages